The Online Closure Principle: Simulation study

 \subsection{Comparison of closed ADDIS-Spending and ADDIS-Spending through simulations}

-We compared the results when using the closed ADDIS-Spending and the ADDIS-Spending with respect to FWER and power for different batch-sizes and proportions of false null hypotheses.
+We compared the results when using closed ADDIS-Spending and ADDIS-Spending with respect to FWER and power for different batch-sizes and proportions of false null hypotheses.
 The FWER is represented by the lines below the global significance level $\alpha= 0.2$ and the power by the lines above it.
 Thereby, the power is defined as the expected number of rejected hypotheses among all false hypotheses.
 Both procedures are applied with the parameters $\gamma_i = \frac{6}{\pi^2 i^2}$, $\lambda_i=0.3$ and $\tau_i=0.8$ for all $i\in \mathbb{N}$.
 We do not claim that this choice leads to the highest possible power, but it works well to show the differences between the presented procedures.

-The results with uniformly distributed null $p$-values can be found in Figure \ref{fig:simulation_exact} and with conservative null $p$-values in Figure \ref{fig:simulation_cons}.
-As discussed before, the closed ADDIS-Spending and ADDIS-Spending are equivalent under independence of the $p$-values ($b=1$).
-However, when some of the $p$-values become dependent ($b>1$), the power and FWER of the ADDIS-Spending decrease drastically using ADDIS-Spending, while closed ADDIS-Spending decelerates this decrease such that a higher power is obtained.
-Figure \ref{fig:simulation_exact} additionally shows that the closed ADDIS-Spending exhausts the FWER more.
+The results with uniformly distributed null $p$-values and $\mu_A=4$ can be found in Figure \ref{fig:simulation_exact}.
+As discussed before, closed ADDIS-Spending and ADDIS-Spending coincide under independence of the $p$-values ($b=1$), by this, the solid lines are identical.
+However, when some of the $p$-values become dependent ($b>1$), the power and FWER decrease drastically using ADDIS-Spending, while closed ADDIS-Spending decelerates this decrease such that a higher power is obtained.
+In addition, we see that closed ADDIS-Spending exhausts the FWER more.
+Simulations for other parameter choices of $n$, $\mu_N$ and $\mu_A$ can be found in the Appendix.
+In all cases, no differences in the behaviour of closed ADDIS-Spending and ADDIS-Spending are observed compared to those shown in Figure \ref{fig:simulation_exact}.